martinfiguerola/book-management-api/README.md

 # Book Management API 📚

-A RESTful API for managing books, developed as part of my backend learning journey with **Spring Boot**.
+A RESTful API for managing books, developed as part of my backend learning journey with **Spring Boot**, in the Spring Introduction stage.

 ## 🚀 Project Description